3 Questions To Answer Before Picking a Niche for Your Tour/Activity BusinessMarch 30, 2016, Angela Heald

 Selecting a niche for your tour/activity company can feel like a difficult and overwhelming process.
 It’s important to remember that picking a niche does not mean you’re excluding a huge portion of potential clients.
 It simply means that you can stop chasing “anybody” and start attracting a specific market.
 Picking a niche will not limit your sales – it will actually make growing your business much easier.

 So, you’re convinced that you need to pick a niche for your adventure company, but where do you begin?
-We’ve compiled 3 questions that you can answer which may help you to better define the focus of your tourism business.
+We’ve compiled 3 questions that you can answer which may help you to build a better brand as well.

 1. What am I passionate about?

 You should decide what you are passionate about, and see if you can pick a related niche.
-Perhaps you are passionate about sustainability and the environment, if so then you can launch a tour business that is eco-friendly.
+Perhaps you are passionate about sustainability and the environment, if so then you can sell ethical travel experiences.
 If you’re interested in history, then your tour business might be solely focused on historical tours of the local area.
 By choosing a niched based off of your passions, you’re not only making a smart business decision, but you’re also ensuring that you’re wildly passionate about every aspect of your business.

 2. What does my market demand?